slsa-framework/slsa/docs/_posts/2023-08-07-bring-your-own-builder-github.md

 SLSA now provides and maintains official builders for [Go](https://slsa.dev/blog/2022/06/slsa-github-workflows), [Node.js](https://slsa.dev/blog/2023/05/bringing-improved-supply-chain-security-to-the-nodejs-ecosystem) and [Container](https://slsa.dev/blog/2023/06/slsa-github-worfklows-container-based) based projects, but what if you don't use any of these languages or use custom tooling that isn't supported by the official builders?

-To empower the community to create their own provenance builders and leverage the secure architecture of of the official SLSA builders we are releasing the ["Build Your Own Builder" framework](https://github.com/slsa-framework/slsa-github-generator/tree/main#build-your-own-builder) for GitHub Actions.
+To empower the community to create their own provenance builders and leverage the secure architecture of the official SLSA builders we are releasing the ["Build Your Own Builder" framework](https://github.com/slsa-framework/slsa-github-generator/tree/main#build-your-own-builder) for GitHub Actions.
 This makes it easy to take an existing GitHub Action (e.g. [JReleaser](https://jreleaser.org/)) and make it produce [SLSA Build Level 3 provenance](https://slsa.dev/spec/v1.0/requirements#provenance-generation).

 As a tool or ecosystem maintainer you can focus on enabling your ecosystem to produce SLSA Level 3 provenance attestations without needing to worry about keeping signing keys secure, isolation between builds, and the creation of attestations; all this is handled seamlessly by the framework, using the [same security design principles](https://github.com/slsa-framework/slsa-github-generator/tree/main#specifications) as our existing builders.